GayathriChilukala/ElderlyVoice/README.md

-Of course, here's a README for your project.

 # 🎤 ElderlyVoice: AI-Powered & Custom Voice Medication Reminders

 **ElderlyVoice** is a complete, serverless medication reminder system designed to help seniors stay on track with their medication schedules.
 This application allows users to send personalized reminders via **SMS** and **email**.
 What makes ElderlyVoice unique is its dual-voice functionality: reminders can be delivered using a warm, life-like **AI-generated voice** (powered by AWS Polly) or a **custom voice recording** uploaded by a family member, adding a personal and comforting touch.